junxit/us-congress-bills-116/bill.md

 - **(9)** *Transportation sexual assault or harassment incident* The term transportation sexual assault or harassment incident means the occurrence, or reasonably suspected occurrence, of an act that—
   - **(A)** constitutes sexual assault or sexual harassment; and
   - **(B)** is committed—
-    - **(i)** by a passenger or a member of the personnel of a covered entity, or in the case of a TNC, a TNC driver of the covered entity, against another passenger or member of personnel or TNC driver of the covered entity, or in the case of a for-hire vehicle company, an FVC driver of the covered entity, against another passenger or member of personnel or an FVC driver of the covered entity; and
+    - **(i)** by a passenger, personnel, TNC driver, or FVC driver of a covered entity, against a passenger, personnel, TNC driver, or FVC driver of the covered entity; and
     - **(ii)** within—
       - **(I)** a vehicle of the covered entity that is transporting passengers, including aircraft, rolling stock, motorcoaches, and ferries; or
       - **(II)** an area in which passengers are entering or exiting such a vehicle.

+## § 14.
+Determination of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.